carry0987/Vylux/docs/getting-started.md

 Use the repository `docker-compose.yml` when Vylux itself should also run inside Docker.

+That file pulls the published `ghcr.io/carry0987/vylux:latest` image, which is built automatically by GitHub Actions and published as a native multi-platform image for `linux/amd64` and `linux/arm64`.

 In that workflow, `localhost` inside Vylux no longer points to your Mac.
 Use container-reachable addresses such as compose service names or an external endpoint instead.

 ### 1. Start the infrastructure services